-If you use a fee-only advisor you might find your money being put in whatever investments or products that the advisor could recommend.
 This is problematic because it might not always work best for your situation.

 We have a seminar at Bertram Financial called “Colors of Money.”
 (Download the PDF here) In this seminar, we talk about not just what’s available with the different colors of money, but also how advisors get paid (via fees and commissions).
 There’s no one way that is better because one way may be more appropriate at a certain time based on your needs.

 So, working with a fee-only advisor can do one of two things.
 This is like an architect giving you a plan and then you’re responsible for building the house.
 It is most likely more of a challenge than you’re up for.

 When it comes to examining the fees and what you’re getting for those fees, it is important to look at the full picture.
 If you need more guidance, I would suggest watching our Four Steps to Dream Retirement.
 Here we talk about each of the steps that you need to take to make sure that your retirement strategy is set.